F1PFC/TTN_GPS_Tracker/Readme.md

     #define LoRa_Device_in_MB1
     #define GPS_in_MB2

-Some LoRaTracker boards, such as the  LCD\_Receiver\_Board use Mikrobus modules for the LoRa device and GPS, The two  #define lines above allocate the appropriate pin definitions depending on which Mikrobus socket the LoRa module and GPS is in.
+Some Tracker boards, such as the  LCD\_Receiver\_Board use Mikrobus modules for the LoRa device and GPS, The two  #define lines above allocate the appropriate pin definitions depending on which Mikrobus socket the LoRa module and GPS is in.
 The LoRa device is normally in MB1 and the GPS in MB2.
 The HAB3 board does not use Mikrobus sockets.

 ### 2) Program Options - Keys for LoRaWAN etc.